-- Use a cpuid dispatch strategy to deliver optimum performance for all processor generations. - Use compatible code strategy to deliver optimum performance for the current generation of IA-32 processor family and future IA-32 processors.
+- Use a cpuid dispatch strategy to deliver optimum performance for all processor generations. - Use deterministic cache parameter leaf of cpuid to deliver scalable performance that are transparent across processor families with different cache sizes. - Use compatible code strategy to deliver optimum performance for the current generation of IA-32 processor family and future IA-32 processors. - Use a low-overhead threading strategy so that a multi-threaded application delivers optimal multi-processor scaling performance when executing on processors that have hardware multi-threading support, or deliver nearly identical single-processor scaling when executing on a processor without hardware multi-threading support.